univec-ai/postvec/web/docs/guides/chunking.md

 vectors in a table postvec manages.
 Search still returns **one row per document**, plus the winning chunk.

-Use this when a document is larger than the model likes, or when you want passage-level hits with document-level results.
+This mode supports documents above the model's preferred input length and passage-level matches with document-level results.

 ```sql
 CREATE TABLE public.articles (